 Terranora road Bungalora has only single lanes and no pathways at all until it reaches the flat.
-So my kids can't even make it up to the bus stop without walking on the very dangerous hilly and winding road.

-Need footpaths along Banora Blvd b/c new connection road is pushing more traffic over from East Banora into the quieter residential streets.
-Need footpath from Banora Blvd through Muirfield PI (linking to stairs) and cross over to shops across Darlington Dr.

-Banora Blvd - no footpath.
+So my kids can't Need footpaths along Banora Blvd b/c new connection road is pushing more traffic over from East Banora into the quieter residential streets.
+Need footpath from Banora Blvd through Muirfield PI (linking to stairs) and cross over to Banora Blvd - no footpath.
 Could put one on the western side for strollers, wheelchairs.
-New development will increase foot traffic - consider a overpass.
-A lot of traffic lights so avoid increasing.

-All the new areas being developed, pedestrain access is good, but in older streets transition from footpath to road is challenging.
+New development will All the new areas being developed, pedestrain access is good, but in older streets transition from footpath to road is challenging.
 Footpath past Bunnings, difficult to cross road.
 Due to traffic, often get stuck at refuge in the middle of the road (scooter and 2 dogs).
 Lots of kids use area too, speed limit is 50km/hr but people drive much faster.
 Need to ensure availability of disabled parking close to M'bah pool.
-On Leisure Dr one side of the road, footpath is too narrow.
-Some people with smaller wheels just stay on the road (due to transitions).
-Coming out of BiLo, around the corner near the roundabout, is too narrow for two-way ped.
-I really like the shared zones - between dog park and BiLo, and the one that goes under the tunnel.
-Where does pedestrian access go to at the end of Kirkwood Rd?

-Some uneven pathways in Botanical circuit.
+On Leisure Dr one side of the road, footpath is Some uneven pathways in Botanical circuit.
 More concrete paths, not just grass.

 Missing network links.
 Look at adding two pedestrian bridges up near Auordale Dr and Riversdale Blvd.
-Look at pedestrian crossing options at intersection of leisure dr and frazer dr.

-Winders Place - The bend in the road located between the two entry points to Kentia Cresent has limited visibility and no footpath, which can make it dangerous when cars come around the bend.
-Otherwise, access to the shops is good.

-Footpath to Banora Club on Leisure DR maintained.
+Look at Winders Place - The bend in the road located between the two entry points to Kentia Cresent has limited visibility and no footpath, which can make it dangerous when cars come around the bend.
+Otherwise, access to the shops Footpath to Banora Club on Leisure DR maintained.
 Southern footpath leading to shopping centre.
-Need pathway Honeymyrtle Dr.

-Continue path along Greenway Dr to avoid crossing 2 busy roads inc Bunnings car park
+Need pathway Continue path along Greenway Dr to avoid crossing 2 busy roads inc Bunnings car park